Languages of Paraguay: Linguistic situation

-Official Languages
+Official languages

 The majority of the population of Paraguay uses both languages (Spanish and Guarani).
 About 70% of the population is bilingual, speaking Spanish and Guarani at least to some degree.
 True bilingualism in which both languages are spoken equally is difficult in practice for many people.
 This is especially true in the interior parts of the country, where Guarani is the native language or predominant language.
 On the other hand, Spanish is the native language or predominant language for a large part of the population born in large urban areas.

 In spite of the official ranking of Guarani in the country and the number of Guarani speakers, Spanish continues to be the dominant language in government affairs, official documents, judicial processes, administrative processes, professional affairs, business, media, and education (classes are given mainly in Spanish); Guarani is mainly used in colloquial settings, between family and friends.
 Due to this, there is diglossia and not exactly bilingualism in Paraguay.

 Among bilingual people in the country, there is a preference to use Guarani in intimate, personal, and familiar situations.
 Language spoken also varies by rural and urban environments.
 For example, homes in Asunción and other big cities speak mainly in Spanish.
 In suburban areas of these big cities or in the interior of smaller cities, Guarani is mainly spoken.
 For reference, 37% of the population of Paraguay lives in rural zones.

 In addition to an urban rural split, age of the speaker also contributes to the language spoken: mostly younger generations from urban areas speak Spanish; mostly younger people in rural areas and adults (born before 1980) from urban areas speak both languages equally.
 Adults from rural areas mainly speak Guarani.
 Socio-economic class does not correlate with language much.
 Some associate Spanish with more privileged classes, but the reality is that it is correlated only if the speaker speaks both languages.
 It is ultimately associated with urban vs. rural and/or generation (age) of the speaker.

-Colloquially, they also use Yopara (jopará in Guarani) which is a mix of Spanish and Guarani; it is a linguistic phenomenon similar to Spanglish (a mix of Spanish and English) or Portuñol (mix of Spanish and Portuguese), among others.
-46.3% of Paraguayan homes use Yopara, according to statistics from the 2012 DGEEC Census.
-The exact definition of Yopara differs in some ways according to different linguists: some define Yopara as “Spanish spoken in Guarani,” which was largely caused by criollizacion of Guarani and Spanish.
-For others, Yopara is a transition language for Guarani speakers who learn Paraguayan Spanish.
+Colloquially, they also use Yopará (aka jopara) which is a mix of Spanish and Guaraní; it is a linguistic phenomenon similar to Spanglish (a mix of Spanish and English) or Portuñol (mix of Spanish and Portuguese), among others.
+46.3% of Paraguayan homes use Yopará, according to statistics from the 2012 DGEEC Census.
+The exact definition of Yopará differs in some ways according to different linguists: some define Yopará as “Spanish spoken in Guaraní,” which was largely caused by criollización of Guaraní and Spanish.
+For others, Yopará is a transition language for Guaraní speakers who learn Paraguayan Spanish.